nasa/Common-Metadata-Repository/search-app/docs/api.md

 ### <a name="retrieve-provider-holdings"></a> Retrieve Provider Holdings

 Provider holdings can be retrieved as XML or JSON.
+It will show all CMR providers, collections and granule counts regardless of the user's ACL access.

 All provider holdings